btrettel/flt/to-do.md

     - <https://www.forcheck.nl/index.html>
 - genunits:
     - For reading data from CSV files, a compile-time check can't be done.
 But you can make a derived type which contains the exponents, and corresponding subroutines to check that the output type matches the input type.
 There will have to be a lot of auto-generated subroutines, but it'll work.
+    - FPM installation
+    - New GitHub repository specifically for this.
+    - Advertising:
+        - Post on Fortran Discourse.
+        - Create Fortran Wiki page on "Physical units" and list it there.
 - Bayesian inference Fortran module, to solve basic problems like the probabity of actually having breast cancer in Yudkowsky's "intyutive explanation" or whodunits.
 Use log probability or whatever is appropriate internally.
 - How to do pure Monte Carlo uncertainty propagation?
 Include the RNG type in the MC derived type?
 - Along side fmutate, make a simple test case reduction program for Fortran (freduce?).
 Just delete lines to reduce test cases.